ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ???+ Note

     This page contains the draft specification and documentation for the echoSMs anatomical datastore.
 It is a work in progress.
+The specification here may not always be consistent with the example data available from the web API.

 ## Data store contents and structure